Avia Traffic Company

-Avia Traffic Company is an airline with its head office in Bishkek, Kyrgyzstan.
-Its flights operate from Manas International Airport.
+Avia Traffic Company is an airline with its head office in Bishkek, Kyrgyzstan. operating out of Manas International Airport.

-The airline is on the List of air carriers banned in the European Union.
+The Avia Air Traffic Company along with all other airlines based in Kyrgyzstan is on the List of air carriers banned in the European Union.

 Destinations

-As of December 2019, Avia Traffic Company operates scheduled passenger flights to the following destinations:
+As of December 2023, Avia Traffic Company operates scheduled passenger flights to the following destinations: